NeoGeographyToolkit/StereoPipeline/docs/tools/camera_calibrate.rst

     The size of the checkerboard squares in centimeters.

 --duplicate-files
-    Make a copy of the vw param file for each input camera.
+    Make a copy of the VisionWorkbench parameter file for each input camera.